 05 of 16

-Just like lingerie, most of today's activewear is made from high-tech, human-made fibers designed to support muscles and wick away moisture during heavy exercise.
+Just like lingerie, most of today's activewear is made from high-tech, human-made fibers designed to support muscles and wick away moisture during exercise.
 To help these garments hold their shape and wicking qualities, avoid the dryer and allow them to air-dry after washing.

 06 of 16